influasher/wad2_grp12/README.md

 - **Backend**:
   - Python Flask
   - OpenAI API
-  - Supabase (for storage and database)
+  - Supabase (for auth, storage and database)
 - **Other Dependencies**:
   - Axios
   - PyPDF2 (for PDF text extraction)